Rahul5430/InsightsEngine/SALES-REPORT-CONVERSION.md

 ## Overview

 The application now supports real sales report data where business metrics are automatically converted into meaningful chart visualizations.
-This eliminates the need for technical chart configuration columns.
+This eliminates the need for technical chart configuration columns and renders charts via Chart.js.

 ## Files